BeamTeam Books header - getting real

 by Tim Ray

-What does it take to live a happy life?
-Barbara Berger asked herself this question one afternoon about 1½ years ago.
+It all started when Barbara Berger asked herself the question “Are you happy now?” one afternoon several years ago.
 The answer was a list of 10 points which grew into her book “Are You Happy Now?
 10 Ways to Live a Happy Life”.

-If you asked yourself – what is preventing you from being happy right now, right this very moment – what would your answer be?
+As Barbara says, “If you asked yourself – what is preventing you from being happy right now, right this very moment – what would your answer be?
 Would it be that your relationship is preventing you from being happy right now?
-That the fact that your boyfriend/girlfriend/husband/wife doesn’t understand you is what is preventing you from being happy right now?
+That the fact that your boyfriend/girlfriend/husband/wife doesn’t understand you.
+Is that what’s preventing you from being happy right now?
 Or would you say it’s your health?
 Would you say you’d be happy, really happy, if only your health was good and you had more energy?
-Or would you say the fact that you don’t have enough money in your bank account is what’s preventing you from being happy?
+Or would you say that it’s the fact that you don’t have enough money in your bank account?
+Is that what’s preventing you from being happy?
 Or is it the fact that you weigh about 10 kilos more than you think you should?
-What would your honest answer be?
+What would your honest answer be?”

-Happiness – and what is preventing us from being happy right now – is what Barbara Berger’s book – “Are You Happy Now?
-10 Ways to Live a Happy Life” – is all about.
-According to Barbara, life is a gift and happiness is our true nature, something we are.
+Happiness – and what is preventing us from being happy right now – is what Barbara Berger’s book – “Are You Happy Now?” – is all about.
+According to Barbara, life is a gift and happiness is our true nature, something we already are.
 Happiness is the state of being itself.
 Life!
 Existence, something we did nothing for and which we simply are.
-But the only thing we can experience is our own thoughts – the thoughts in our minds – that is what our life is.
-So if we are not happy now, if we are not experiencing the happiness which is our true nature, there is only one thing that can be preventing us from experiencing this happiness – and that is our thinking, i.e. the thoughts in our mind.
+But we often don’t experience the joy of existence because of our thinking.
+And this happens because the only thing we can experience is our thinking – in other words – the thoughts in our minds.
+So whatever we are thinking, that’s what we are experiencing.
+That’s our life.
+So if we’re not happy now, if we are not experiencing the happiness which is our true nature, there is only one thing that can be preventing us from experiencing this happiness – and that is our thinking, i.e. the thoughts we are entertaining right now in our minds.

-“And then when I looked at my list I thought – can I explain why I think each one of these points is important?
-So I started writing down why I thought they were important, again just to see if I could explain it to myself.
-I thought if I could explain it to myself I would probably also be able to remember the points better!
-And then maybe I would be able to live the rest of my life a little bit more wisely and be a little bit happier!
+After she asked herself this question, Barbara started writing a list of answers, just for fun.
+To see if she could sum it up for herself, sum up what she had learned about life.
+“It was an interesting exercise,” she says with a smile.
+“And then when I looked at my list I thought if I could explain to myself why these points are so important, I would probably be able to remember them better!
+And then maybe I would also be able to live the rest of my life a little bit more sanely and be a little bit happier!
 So I wrote and I wrote – and suddenly I realized a book was being born!”

 Lessons from a dramatic life

 “In retrospect, I can see that because I didn’t understand how the mind works and how our thoughts are creating our experience of life, I used so much time and energy on thoughts that had nothing to do with reality.
 By this I mean things like worrying a lot about the future (which is just a thought in our minds about something that doesn’t exist) and/or thinking about the past (which again is just a thought and something you can do absolutely nothing about because it no longer exists).
 Like most people, I had so many thoughts and ideas that made me anxious or I worried about things (big and small) which were beyond my control.
 Things I could do absolutely nothing about.
 Things I had no influence over.
 So this is one of the big things life has taught me.
 Things are the way they are.
 And then there are our thoughts about how we think things ‘should’ be.
 And these are two different things.
 Life/reality is one thing – and our thoughts about life/reality are another thing.
 But you have to understand the nature of mind to understand this.
-I try to investigate this question in this book.”
+I try to investigate this question in my new book.”

 Life is a gift